 This is where I continued to practice riding a bike; I literally broke a sweat within the first five minutes.
 Right quick, I just wanted to show my appreciation for Maria; she was incredibly patient while I struggled (and got kind of frustrated) with riding a bike.
 Her patience meant a lot, especially since I tend to have a guilty conscious when I feel like I’m holding someone back.
 While we were going along the path at the park, we ran into some really nice people.
 A couple of them offered to help out, and a set of friends stopped to take our picture.
-The kindness they displayed was reassuring about my feelings for Cincinnati.
+The kindness they displayed was reassuring my feelings for Cincinnati.

 - 21c Museum Hotel Cincinnati

 I loved the art they were displaying; I left feeling super empowered and inspired.
 There was an exhibit that beautifully showcased African Americans, and I was just in there like “YEEESS!”
 They also had an exhibit titled “The Future is Female,” and I thoroughly enjoyed it.
-There needs to be more empowering exhibits at museums because I loved every moment of it.
+There need to be more empowering exhibits at museums because I loved every moment of it.